pytorch/torchdynamo/README.md

 If you do not have the PyTorch source locally, you can alternatively copy the script (`tools/dynamo/verify_dynamo.py`) from the PyTorch repo and run it locally.

+## Docker installation

+We also provide all the required dependencies in the PyTorch nightly binaries which you can download with

+`docker pull ghcr.io/pytorch/pytorch-nightly`

+And for ad hoc experiments just make sure that your container has access to all your GPUs

+`docker run --gpus all -it ghcr.io/pytorch/pytorch-nightly:latest /bin/bash`

 ## Getting started

 Here is a basic example of how to use TorchDynamo.
 You can decorate a function